iamdtang/skaterdav85.github.io/_posts/2015-02-28-end-to-end-testing-with-phantomsjs-and-casperjs.md

 });
 ```

 PhantomJS is a scriptable, headless browser with a JavaScript API.
 It can be used for things like web scraping like in this small example.
 What PhantomJS doesn't have is testing utilities.
-This is whereas CasperJS comes in and provides testing utilities like various assertions, organizing tests, and keeping track of tests that fail and succeed.
-From my research, lots of testing tools are built on top of PhantomJS to make end to end testing easier.
+This is where CasperJS comes in and provides testing utilities like assertions, organizing tests, and keeping track of tests that fail and succeed.

 ## Installation